plamere/SmarterPlaylists/web/README.md

   * 40 track pull? - increased to 200,
   * enery
   * danceable
+  * tempo
   * attribute help range filters?
   * attribute help for sort
+  * extract active components so we only error check ones that will run
+  * Empty track list should be prettier
+  * add clear all button? (shift-delete)
+  * fix 'cannot read proper cls of null' that occurs after deleting editor 560, 553
+  * add help to all components
+  * review/test default params for all components